Your guide to a career in childcare & early years

 - Pre-schools often open for sessions e.g. morning and/or afternoons and some may have lunch clubs.

-- Opening times for childcare will vary dependant on the setting.
-Many play group settings open for three hour sessions
+Opening times for childcare will vary depending on the setting.
+Many playgroup settings open for three hour sessions

 - Might be independently run or form part of the early years (birth to four year old offer)